 - While multi-task relaxing in Avengers vs. X-Men #6, Scott Summers is reading Arzach by Moebius, who passed away in March.

 - Each installment of the main AvX series has come in lengthier than Marvel's standard 20-page count, and issue #6 nearly doubles it, with 36 story pages.

 - Beast has essentially declared himself a mutant without a country, leaving the Avengers but seemingly not necessarily siding with the X-Men, either.
 Things are getting shades of grey-y all over the place, with Black Panther also conscientiously objecting to the X-Men's plans.- White Tiger is thinking of asking Juston to a Lila Cheney concert.
 Wonder what her new stuff sounds like?
-NEXT WEEK: preview here), and the long-awaited Rogue vs. Ms. Marvel rematch in X-Men Legacy #269 (preview here).
+NEXT WEEK: June ends with a relatively small AvX week, with two tie-in books out: Kid Gladiator taking on the Avengers in Wolverine and the X-Men #12 (preview here), and the long-awaited Rogue vs. Ms. Marvel rematch in X-Men Legacy #269 (preview here).
 AND FINALLY: Got an Avengers vs. X-Men-related question you'd like us to ask in a future installment of the Post Game Report?
 Find us on Facebook or Twitter.
 More from Newsarama:

 - The 10 WORST X-Men of All Time